 One of the very first citations I received to a first-author paper was by \citet{Trimble2005} in ``Astrophysics in 2004,'' part of the annual ``ApXX'' series which Virginia Trimble maintained from 1991--2006.
 I always enjoyed reading her highly subjective take on what caught her eye in the astrophysics literature the previous year.

 SETI is a young field, and it strikes me that a similar effort would be able to span most of it in fewer pages than Trimble's reviews.
-Such a review could be closer to comprehensive, be a useful guide on the field on the latest developments, and also help give a sense for where the collective efforts of practitioners were being spent.
+Such a review could be closer to comprehensive, be a useful guide to the field on the latest developments, and also help give a sense for where the collective efforts of practitioners were being spent.

 For this first installment of such a series, I have used the ADS SETI bibliography \citep{Reyes2019,LaFond2021} to find all of the works with publication dates in 2020.
-For the most part I this means refereed papers published in their final form in 2020, but I also included some other entries where it seemed appropriate.
-I avoided compilations of previously published work, and saved some preprints appearing at the end of the year for the next installment in 2021.
+For the most part this means refereed papers published in their final form in 2020, but I also included some other entries where it seemed appropriate.
+I avoided compilations of previously published work, and saved some preprints appearing at the end of the year for the next installment.
 I ended up with \theNpapers\ papers to cite, though I may have missed some worthy work.

 I have roughly categorized these papers into six categories: results from actual searches, new search methods and instrumentation, target and frequency seleciton, the development of technosignatures, theory of ETIs, and social aspects of SETI (including matters concerning METI).
-I will also follow Trimble's lead, and not strive for strict impartiality.
+In what follows, I will follow Trimble's lead, and not strive for strict impartiality.